Victoria Roshchyna: Disappearance and death

 In July 2023, Roshchyna went to Russian-occupied eastern Ukraine, possibly to report on the Zaporizhzhia Nuclear Power Plant crisis and the destruction of the Kakhovka Dam.
 To enter the territory, she planned to go through Poland and Russia.
 She told her family on 3 August 2023 that she had passed through the border checks; it was the last time they heard from her.
 They reported her as missing on 12 August, and officially filed a report on 21 September.
 Her disappearance was made public on 4 October 2023 by her family, through reports in The Daily Beast and Ukrainska Pravda.
 According to Anna Nemtsova, the author of The Daily Beast article and friend of Roshchyna's, she published the article "to raise hell" and out of hope that if Roshchyna was still alive, her captors would "stop torturing her".

 Around 22 April 2024, her father Volodymyr Mykhaylovych received a letter dated 17 April 2024 from the Russian government which confirmed that they were holding Roshchyna in detention.

 The IWMF called her detention "unjust" and the European Union described it as "illegal" and "arbitrary".
 Human rights activist Svetlana Gannushkina announced she had written to Tatyana Moskalkova, then Commissioner for Human Rights in Russia, asking for an update on Roshchyna's status.
 Sevgil Musayeva, her editor at Ukrainska Pravda, and the National Union of Journalists of Ukraine called for her immediate release.

 Her death was announced on 10 October 2024 by Petro Yatsenko of the Coordination Headquarters for the Treatment of Prisoners of War.
 In a letter to her family, Russian officials said that she had died on 19 September 2024.
-A report by the Ukrainian investigative outlet Slidstvo stated that she had died in a detention facility the town of Kizel in Perm Krai, where he had been transferred eight days before in a journey that took three days.
+A report by the Ukrainian investigative outlet Slidstvo stated that she had died in a detention facility the town of Kizel in Perm Krai, where she had been transferred eight days before in a journey that took three days.
 Her cause of death remains unknown.
 Russian news organization Mediazona reported that she was in the process of being transferred to Moscow at the time of her death.
 According to the Defense Intelligence of Ukraine, Roshchyna was on a prisoner exchange list and was being held in SIZO-2 in the Russian city of Taganrog.
 The Ukrainian NGO Media Initiative for Human Rights also said that she had been held in penal colony number 77 in Berdiansk prior to her transfer to Taganrog.
 Both centres have been accused of torturing prisoners.
 According to The Guardian, the most frequently used methods include electric shocks, waterboarding, mock executions, beatings with wooden and metal hammers, repeated strikes to the same body part, and various forms of degrading humiliation.